-The losses in Kentucky are significant.
+The losses in Ohio are significant.

-Because of the role undocumented immigrants play in the state labor market-including their critical role in particularly labor-intensive jobs-U.S.-born workers, with different skill sets and professional interests, would only fill a small number of the positions vacated by immigrants.
-Some businesses may have to close altogether because they can't find the appropriate workforce to fill vacant positions, leading to job losses for the U.S.-born individuals employed by those businesses.
+Because of the role undocumented immigrants play in the state labor market-including their critical role in particularly labor-intensive jobs-U.S.-born workers, with different skill sets and professional interests, would only fill a small number of the positions vacated by immigrants.2 Some businesses may have to close altogether because they can't find the appropriate workforce to fill vacant positions, leading to job losses for the U.S.-born individuals employed by those businesses.
 Economic activity will decrease across the board, having a dramatic effect on U.S.-born workers and many of the state's important industries that depend on paying customers, such as retail and service industries.

-METHODOLOGY FOR ESTIMATING POTENTIAL ECONOMIC COST OF KENTUCKY SENATE BILL 1
+METHODOLOGY FOR ESTIMATING POTENTIAL ECONOMIC COST OF OHIO HOUSE BILL 169

-To estimate the potential economic cost of the passage of of Senate Bill 1, we first obtained 2016 American Community Survey (ACS) five-year data using the Integrated Public Use Microdata Series (IPUMS) portal.
-We then applied the methodological approach outlined by Harvard University economist George Borjas to arrive at an estimate of the undocumented immigrant population in Kentucky.
-The foreign-born population is adjusted for misreporting in two ways.
-Foreign-born individuals who reported naturalization are reclassified as non-naturalized if the individual had resided in the United States for less than six years (as of 2016) or, if married to a U.S. citizen, for less than three years.

-Having identified the undocumented population in the state, we then identified the top industries in which undocumented immigrants worked, and created a new category that lumps all undocumented workers working in other industries.
+To estimate the potential economic cost of the passage of HB 169, we first obtained 2017 American Community Survey (ACS) one-year data using the Integrated Public Use Microdata Series (IPUMS) portal.
+We then applied the methodological approach outlined by Harvard University economist George Borjas to arrive at an estimate of the undocumented immigrant population in Ohio.3 We identified the top five industries in which undocumented immigrants worked, and created a new category that lumps all undocumented workers working in industries other than the top five.

-By using the above data and industry multipliers from the Regional Input-Output Modeling System (RIMS II), we estimated the total loss in jobs, worker earnings, and Gross Domestic Product (GDP) over a one-year period in Kentucky if 10 percent of the undocumented immigrants leave the state as a result of the proposed bill.
-RIMS II is a standard economic impact tool developed by the Bureau of Economic Analysis and is widely used in economic impact studies by government agencies, corporations, and researchers.
+By using the above data and industry multipliers from the Regional Input-Output Modeling System (RIMS II), we estimated the total loss in jobs, worker earnings, and Gross Domestic Product (GDP) over a one-year period in Ohio if 10 percent of the undocumented immigrants leave the state as a result of the proposed bills.4 RIMS II is a standard economic impact tool developed by the Bureau of Economic Analysis and is widely used in economic impact studies by government agencies, corporations, and researchers.

-Our model for the economic impact on Kentucky if 10 percent of undocumented immigrants leave the state is based on a study by Gonzalo Sanchez of Texas A&M University.
-His research on Arizona SB 1070, a similarly controversial legislation requiring state law enforcement to enforce federal immigration law in Arizona, found that noncitizen Hispanics-a proxy used to estimate the state's undocumented population-decreased by 10 to 15 percent after the bill passed.
-We argue that, although the passage of SB 1 may not have the same legal implications as Arizona SB 1070, it would create a similarly hostile political climate that would encourage undocumented immigrants to leave Kentucky.
+Our model for the economic impact on Ohio if 10 percent of undocumented immigrants leave the state is based on a study by Gonzalo Sanchez of Texas A&M University.5 His research on Arizona SB 1070, a similarly controversial legislation requiring state law enforcement to enforce federal immigration law in Arizona, found that noncitizen Hispanics-a proxy used to estimate the state's undocumented population-decreased by 10 to 15 percent after the bill passed.
+We argue that, although the passage of HB 169 may not have the same legal implications as Arizona SB 1070, it would create a similarly hostile political climate that would encourage undocumented immigrants to leave Ohio.